mirkancal/bluemonday_brick/README.md

 ## 📈 Future Plans

 I'm on a journey to enhance this starter kit continuously.
 If you've walked a path similar to mine and have suggestions or encounter any issues, please feel free to contribute or raise them in the issues section.

+Template depends on some services like Firebase and RevenueCat heavily.
+One of the future plans are making those optional and ask during `mason make`.
+Based on user choices, some packages and services won't be added.

+I don't think I'll add those toggles anytime soon because as an indie developer, Firebase services and RevenueCat does the job for me.

 ## 🛠️ How to use